 Step 4: Create Your 4-Week Testing Calendar Template

 Use a structured template to plan and track the entire month.
 This becomes your source of truth and helps stakeholders understand what is testing and why.
 Here is the format we recommend at RocketShip HQ: rows are weeks, columns are creative concepts, and each cell shows the hook, narrative, persona, budget, and tracking metrics (impressions, CTR, install rate, ROAS).
-Add a separate 'Performance Dashboard' tab that updates daily with results.
+Add a separate ‘Performance Dashboard’ tab that updates daily with results.
+Before launching, ensure every concept has a creative brief with objectives and metrics, which RocketShip HQ teams use to produce 10x more effective creatives.

 Set up the main testing grid